tylerchessman/PBI_FRED_EIA/Tutorials/1_Part2/README.md

 ### Summary

-In the 2nd tutorial, we'll learn how to pivot data series observations (resulting in a format that is typically a bit easier to work with in Power BI), adjust the series title, and use some of the other popular API calls.
-Stay tuned!
+In the [2nd](./../2) tutorial, we'll learn how to pivot data series observations (resulting in a format that is typically a bit easier to work with in Power BI) and adjust the series title.
+Subsequent tutorials will highlight some of the other popular FRED API calls.

 ### Appendix